tomdalling/tomdalling.com/input/posts/2012-12-16_03-matrices-depth-buffering-animation.markdown

 </p>

 <blockquote class="pull-right">
-  We need to use 4D coordinates because 4x4 matrices *require* them in order to do matrix multiplication.
+  We need to use 4D coordinates because 4x4 matrices <em>require</em> them in order to do matrix multiplication.
 </blockquote>